 Non-Cognitive (Behavioural and Psychological) Symptoms

 Alzheimer’s affects more than just memory and thinking.
-Dementia may cause behavioural and psychological symptoms that can affect a person’s quality of life.
+Dementia may cause behavioural and psychological symptoms that affect a person’s quality of life.
 Dementia patients may experience sleep changes such as difficulty sleeping, taking daytime naps, and other changes in sleep patterns.
-Some drugs can help Insomnia in people living with mild to moderate Alzheimer’s disease.
+Some drugs can help Insomnia in people with mild to moderate Alzheimer’s disease.

 Other Alzheimer’s Treatments